 - 1. On an annual basis, if requested by the employee, supervision will meet with the employee and discuss the employee's goals and objectives as well as those of the Centers.
 This discussion will include an appraisal of the employee's progress and any suggestions as to how career advancement could be improved.
 These discussions shall be a private matter between the supervisor and the employee and shall not be grievable.
-There shall not be any notations pertaining to such discussions, other than the fact that such discussions occurred, maintained in the employee's personnel file. - Management Designees will encourage local accredited colleges or universities to provide career oriented literature, career counselling, or presentations on the curriculum available for interested employees desiring to advance their careers in data processing, accounting or related fields. - Consistent with budgetary restraints, service requirements and their individual qualifications and potential, employees will be given an opportunity to attend appropriate professional seminars, obtain tuition assistance and USPS training classes.
+There shall not be any notations pertaining to such discussions, other than the fact that such discussions occurred, maintained in the employee's personnel file. - Consistent with budgetary restraints, service requirements and their individual qualifications and potential, employees will be given an opportunity to attend appropriate professional seminars, obtain tuition assistance and USPS training classes.